enkidevs/curriculum/javascript/react/basics-i/the-component-lifecycle.md

 // ...
 ```

-Now, before the component is **un-mounted** you will see the `log` in the console.
+Now, before the component is **un-mounted** you will see the log in the console.

 By convention, methods starting with `will` are run **before** an event happens while those starting with `did` are run **afterwards**.

-Making use of **lifecycle methods** grants you improved control over the `component`, letting you perform optimizations, free up resources, integrate third-party libraries or even handle `props` and `state` better.
+Making use of **lifecycle methods** grants you improved control over the component, letting you perform optimizations, free up resources, integrate third-party libraries or even handle `props` and `state` better.

 ---
 ## Practice